smeup/jariko/README.md

 * _misc/docker_: support for [Docker, see instructions](misc/docker/docker.md)
 * _docs_ contains documentation

+## Are there any presentation about your work?
+Yes, of course: see the [presentation list](docs/presentations.md)

 ## How to use this code in your project

 At the moment, we use [Jitpack](https://jitpack.io/) to publish the [project](https://jitpack.io/#smeup/jariko).